lbeckman314/mdbook-latex/README.md

 ### Automatic Approach

 Oops!
 That means I still have more work to do.
-If you **absolutely need your PDF right now**, then the quicket option is to run the markdown file through an alternative markdown to LaTeX converter like [`pandoc`](https://pandoc.org/):
+If you **absolutely need your PDF right now**, then the quicket option is to select the `print` icon in the upper right corner of the online page of your book.

+Another method is to run the markdown file through an alternative markdown to LaTeX converter like [`pandoc`](https://pandoc.org/):

 ```sh
 pandoc --from markdown --to latex book/latex/MY_BOOK.md -o book/latex/MY_BOOK.pdf